 “This is the stuff of which great stories are created.
 It’s the type of thing that’s in book and magazine articles that you know for sure that you’ll never bump into but you bump into here… If you don’t make your way to Croatia soon, you’re missing out on one of the greatest travel opportunities of a lifetime” – Andrew Zimmerman: Bizarre Foods

 Croatia is famous for its crystal-clear sea, historic towns, amazing sights, islands, nature, and rich culture and history.
 Learn more about Croatia.

-Croatia is also becoming well known for its gastronomic delights.
+Croatia is also well known for its gastronomic delights.
 Croatian food reflects its historical, cultural, geographical, and climate features.
 Though Croatia is not a big country, it has a colorful food and wine scene influenced by dramatic change of landscape, climate, history, cooking, and wines from region to region.
 Croatian cuisine combines local traditions with local ingredients and imagination to produce amazing food.
 Home-made pasta, fresh vegetables and fruits, local truffle, cured meats, freshly-caught fish, and local olive oil are staples in many of Croatia’s restaurant.
-And with more than a hundred wineries spread over Croatia, it is not surprising that Croatia is fast developing into a top-notch gourmet destination for food and wine lovers from all over the world!
+And with more than a hundred wineries spread over Croatia, it is not surprising that Croatia is a top-notch gourmet destination for food and wine lovers from all over the world!
 Learn more about Croatian food, wine, and olive oil.